 6. What is the "bigger issue"?

 The pelvic floor is not supposed to be a muscle you "train".
-It is a muscle designed to have continuous electrical flow based on the correct use of the lower limbs and muscles in the trunk: diaphragm, psoas, TVA and TVT, lumbar extensors, multifidus, intercostals, latissimus, gluteus maximus, TFL, etc. Because of years of mal-alignment and incorrect lower leg muscle development, your larger muscles are not bestowing the PF with the space and support it needs to maintain a healthy tension.
+It is a muscle meant to be working continuously based on the correct use of the lower limbs and muscles in the trunk: diaphragm, psoas, TVA and TVT, lumbar extensors, multifidus, intercostals, latissimus, gluteus maximus, TFL, etc. Because of years of mal-alignment and incorrect lower leg muscle development, your larger muscles are not bestowing the PF with the space and support it needs to maintain a healthy tension.
 That tension is necessary to its ability to generate force.
-A Kegel is a good way to "fake it", but the PF is too small to do the work for the larger, slacking muscle groups.
+A Kegel is a good way to "fake it", but the PF is too small to make up for the work not being done by the larger, slacking muscle groups.

 PFD is a sign that your entire body is collapsing, from the inside-down.
-While the sneeze-pee and organ prolapse may seem like a huge deal it is nothing compared to the neurological damage to the spine, nerves, and tissues that those nerves supply (especially the nerves running to the lower legs.)
-The kegel is a drop in the bucket to what someone with PFD needs to do to heal all their structures.
+The Kegel exercise is a drop in the bucket to what someone with PFD needs to do to heal all their structures.
 PFD is a whole-body situation and for optimal, whole-body outcome, the body has to be treated holistically.
 Otherwise it's like putting a new roof on a termite-ridden frame.

-Where do the KQ and I stand (or squat?)
+Where do the KQ and I stand (or squat)?
 Pretty much on the same page.
-She's for optimizing Women's Health, as am I. She's taken lots of time to develop a detailed, easy-to-use program with great results.
+She's for improving Women's Health, as am I. She's taken lots of time to develop a detailed, easy-to-use program with great results.
 I like to think I've done the same.
-It is essential that women realize normal aging does not require organ removal or surgeries to accomplish what your muscles should be doing.
-Pelvic Floor Disorder is simply a weakness of the muscles that attach to the pelvis and the pelvic floor.
-This situation is easily changeable.
+It is essential that women realize normal aging does not have to require organ removal or surgeries to accomplish what your muscles should be doing.
+Recognize that these are all dynamic parts, if not some of the most moved parts in your body once you get moving.
+This situation is changeable.
 The conversation between the KQ and me should prompt you to look at the entire problem thoroughly, know your equipment (all of it, not just where your trouble seems to be located) and choose the correct prescription based on lots of information.
-Visit KQ’s site (www.KegelQueen.com) and you can sign up for some free PF info, and maybe order her kegel course.
+Visit KQ’s website and you can sign up for some free PF info, and maybe order her Kegel course.
 I’m going to be working with her on the bigger alignment portion, so stay tuned to the KQ's email.

 The Kegel Queen and I have decided to become allies, which makes me some country that I could think of had I paid more attention in World History.
 How about I be Australia, then I can be Queen of Down Under, which is kind of like "Down There."
 How do you like my crown?